 She sips her water, then lights another Silk Cut; her expensive-looking tan becoming a little paler in the early evening light.
 Her accent is cut-glass, strong and authoritative yet her manner often seems nervous, self-deprecating.
 Everything around her, the small patio, the garden furniture and the decor of her house, seem slightly worn and tarnished, outward signs that all her energies and interest have been devoted elsewhere.
 Now, though, she is redecorating her house, an indication, perhaps, that she's re-focusing her life.

-Six months later - and still dry - Helen has hung onto the City job, the Lotus Elite, the six-figure salary and the three-storey mews house in Chelsea.
+Six months later - and still dry - Florence has hung onto the City job, the Lotus Elite, the six-figure salary and the three-storey mews house in Chelsea.
 Somehow, though, without the booze, the drive for power and success has diminished, along with the fascination with material success.
 She clocks into work but the milieu no longer consumes her.
 "The Priory put huge stress on having to relate to other people to keep you sane.
 What's important to me now is my friends.
 I'm grateful for the money but it's not the be-all and end-all."
 Once you've made that realisation, surely it must be hard to find the motivation to work somewhere like the City.
 "I'm considering other things," she admits.
 "In two years I may start my own business, or go to Cornwall and write a book."